MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 You can configure access to MyAnalytics elements for all users in your organization.

 >[!Important]
->You must have a Global admin role to configure tenant level settings in the admin center.
+>You must have a Global admin or an Exchange Online admin role to configure tenant level settings in the admin center.

 ### To enable access to the dashboard and digests